YuheMa702/RustNotes/3-1-Variables-Mutability/notes.md

 ## Shadowing

-When you declare a new variablbe with the same name the previous one, the previous one gets shadowed:
+When you declare a new variable with the same name as the previous one, the previous one gets shadowed:

 ```rust
 fn main() {